 The Hurwitz Breast Cancer Fund was established in 1999 by Jeff and Patty Hurwitz, after Patty’s diagnosis of breast cancer.
 Because there was no comprehensive breast center in Frederick at that time, Patty had to travel to a major metropolitan area for her care and treatment.
 She and Jeff wanted to start a fund to bring the very best breast cancer treatment to Frederick residents.
-Believing that early diagnosis was the key to Patty’s successful outcome, the goal of the fund has been to provide the most innovative options in early detection and treatment of breast cancer.
+Believing that early diagnosis was the key to Patty’s successful outcome, the goal of the fund has been to provide the most innovative options in early detection and treatment of breast cancer to the Frederick community.

-Contributions from the Fund are helping save lives here in Frederick County.
-Every dollar donated to the Fund is used for direct patient benefit; there are no administrative costs.
+Contributions from the Fund are helping save lives locally.
+Every dollar donated to the Fund is used for local direct patient care and there are no administrative costs taken from donations.

 Here are just a few of the items purchased and services provided to Frederick Health Hospital over the years, thanks to the Hurwitz Breast Cancer Fund:

 - A special breast coil was purchased for use with MRI imaging of the breast

 - 3D & CAD Mammography Systems have been purchased to assist in the detection of breast cancer at an earlier stage, allowing for more successful outcomes

 - Purchased devices that enable the surgeon and radiologist to examine biopsy tissue in the operating room/procedure room; this makes biopsies easier and safer for the patient and returns results more quickly